 - Origins Available:

 The roots of the name Abrom are found among the Pictish clans of ancient Scotland.
 The name comes from the name Abraham.
 The name means chief (or father) of a multitude and exalted father.

 Early Origins of the Abrom family

 The surname Abrom was first found in Balfeth, in Scotland, in 1163, where Adam Abraham, Bishop of Dunblain, held extensive lands.
 Further south in Lancashire, the township of Abram was home to another branch of the family.
 "This township was originally called Adburgham, and afterwards Abraham, and gave name to an ancient family of landowners, of whom Gilbert de Abram and John Abraham are mentioned in the reigns of Henry IV. and Henry V. There are some ancient seats, among which is Abram Hall, a moated brick mansion existing since the time of Henry VI."

-Important Dates for the Abrom family
+Early History of the Abrom family

 This web page shows only a small excerpt of our Abrom research.
 Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abrom History in all our PDF Extended History products and printed products wherever possible.